Ground State Degeneracy of Infinite-Component Chern-Simons-Maxwell Theories: Foliated vs. Non-foliated Fracton Orders: Ground State Degeneracy

 The main result is as follows: Let $u_\alpha$ be the {distinct} roots of the determinant polynomial $D(u)$, $\Gamma_{\alpha}$ be the multiplicity of $u_\alpha$, and $\Delta_\alpha$ be the kernel dimension of $P(u_\alpha)$ in \eqref{eq:P(u)}. $\Delta_\alpha$ is always upper bounded by $\Gamma_\alpha$.\footnote{To understand the difference between $\Gamma_\alpha$ and $\Delta_\alpha$ better, it is helpful to draw an analogy with the \textit{algebraic multiplicity} $\Gamma$ and the \textit{geometric multiplicity} $\Delta$ of an eigenvalue $\lambda$ in linear algebra.
 In linear algebra, the polynomial of interest is the characteristic polynomial of a matrix $K$, the algebraic multiplicity is the number of roots of the characteristic polynomial at the given eigenvalue $\lambda$ and the geometric multiplicity is the kernel dimension of $K-\lambda \mathbb{I}$.
 The quantity $\Gamma-\Delta$ intuitively measures the obstacle to diagonalize the matrix. } Define also an index set $\mathcal{I}=\left\{\alpha:u_\alpha^N=1\right\}$, the set of roots of $D(u)$ which correspond to gapless modes when the number of layer is $N$.
 The set $\mathcal{I}$ generally depends on $N$, and when discussing the dependence of the GSD on $N$, we only consider those values of $N$ that yield the same $\mathcal{I}$.
 For example, in the context of $D(u)=u-1+u^{-1}$, the roots are $u=\exp(\pm 2\pi i/6)$ and thus we consider those $N$ that are divisible by 6 separately from the rest.
 For the values of $N$ that share the same index set $\mathcal{I}$, the GSD takes the form

 where $A$ is an $N$-independent constant.\footnote{The precise value of $A$ is a complicated expression involving basic algebraic number theory, and we will not determine it in this paper.
 Practically, $A$ is most conveniently fixed by fitting \eqref{eq:GSD_gapless_formula} for a small $N$.} The dependence of the GSD on $N$ has an additional polynomial factor besides the usual terms in \eqref{eq:det}.
 This is controlled by the roots in $\mathcal{I}$.
+Mathematically, \eqref{eq:GSD_gapless_formula} computes the product of the non-zero invariant factors of the block-Toeplitz $K$ matrix.

 We now derive the formula \eqref{eq:GSD_gapless_formula} starting from \eqref{eq:GSD_SNF}.
 In order to evaluate \eqref{eq:GSD_SNF}, we add a small perturbation $\epsilon$ (times the identity matrix) to $K$ and turn it into $K+\epsilon\mathbb{I}$.
 Since $K+\epsilon\mathbb{I}$ is not integral, it does not physically correspond to a gauge invariant iCS theory.
 Instead, this perturbation is merely a mathematical technique.
 Now take $V,W$ as in \eqref{eq:SNF} and consider